klaytn/klaytn-docs/docs/klaytn/scaling-solutions.md

 ![Figure 2.
 Main Chain and Service Chain Connection using Main/Sub-Bridge Model](images/sc_connection.png)

-Figure 2 shows an example of SCN (Service Chain Node) connected directly with Klaytn main chain’s EN (Endpoint Node) using a main/sub-bridge model in using the service chain’s features.
+Figure 2 shows an example of SCN (Service Chain Consensus Node) connected directly with Klaytn main chain’s EN (Endpoint Node) using a main/sub-bridge model in using the service chain’s features.

 ## Features <a id="features"></a>